-- (1) Represents the target and maximum level of cash incentive award in fiscal year 2021 as further described under "Compensation Discussion and Analysis Elements of Executive Compensation"; our annual cash incentive program does not specify a minimum level.. - (2) Represents the number of PSUs granted in the fiscal year that are subject to performance-based vesting, as described in the "Compensation Discussion and Analysis." - (3) Represents the aggregate grant date fair value of awards granted in fiscal year 2021 in accordance with ASC 718.
-See Note 15 of our "Notes to Consolidated Financial Statements" in our Annual Report on Form 10-K filed with the SEC on February 28, 2022 for a discussion of the assumptions we made in determining the compensation costs included in this column.
-With regard to awards with performance-based vesting, the grant date fair value assumes the highest level of achievement had been met, as reported in the "Summary Compensation Table."
-For further discussion of these performance-based RSUs, see the section entitled "Compensation Discussion and Analysis 2021 Executive Compensation Decisions Long-Term Equity Incentive Awards." - (4) Represents incremental fair value, computed in accordance with ASC 718, in connection with the modification of equity awards granted to Mr. Ostrach which provided for an additional six months of vesting on all time-based stock options outstanding at the time of Mr. Ostrach's retirement; and an extension of exercise period for stock options upon the earlier of (i) the date on which the original term of such stock options would otherwise expire and (ii) 12 months following the date of Mr. Ostrach's retirement. - (5) Represents the modification date of option awards previously granted on February 22, 2019. - (6) Represents the modification date of option awards previously granted on February 12, 2020.
+- (1) Represents the target and maximum level of cash incentive award in fiscal year 2023 as further described under "Compensation Discussion and Analysis Elements of Executive Compensation"; our annual cash incentive program does not specify a threshold level. - (2) Represents the threshold, target and maximum level of PSUs granted in the fiscal year that are subject to performance-based vesting, as described in the "Compensation Discussion and Analysis." - (3) Represents the aggregate grant date fair value of awards granted in fiscal year 2023 in accordance with ASC 718.
+See Note 15 of our "Notes to Consolidated Financial Statements" in our Annual Report on Form 10-K filed with the SEC on February 22, 2024 for a discussion of the assumptions we made in determining the compensation costs included in this column.
+With regard to PSUs, the grant date fair value assumes the highest level of achievement had been met, as reported in the "Summary Compensation Table."
+For further discussion of these PSUs, see the section entitled "Compensation Discussion and Analysis 2023 Executive Compensation Decisions Long-Term Equity Incentive Awards."